 Both of these are good options, although one may work better depending on your marketing strategy.

-You can use CTAs in marketing or explainer videos for different purposes.
+You can use call to action in marketing or explainer videos for different purposes.
 Here are some of the most used possibilities:

 - Visit your website.
 You can direct them to your homepage, landing page, or product page.